UPstartDeveloper/pagerank-graph-model/README.md

 ## How Graph Theory Relates to PageRank

-If there's two things that the Internet does well, it's:
+If there's two things that the Internet does really well, it's:

 1. **Storing** Information, and
 2. **Connecting** people with that information

 As it turns out, graphs are an optimal data structure to model the Web.
 Why?

 This is because graphs **are also great** at: